feathersjs/docs/rest/readme.md

 });
 ```

-More information on how services play with Express middleware can be found in the [middleware chapter](../middleware/readme.md).
+More information on how services play with Express middleware, routing and versioning can be found in the [middleware chapter](../middleware/readme.md).

 ## Formatting the response